HTSagara/investment_portfolio_management_app/readme.md

 ## Features

-- **Risk and Return Calculator:** Calculate the risk and return of your investment portfolio based on historical stock data obtained from Yahoo Finance using `yfinance`.
 - **Stock Management:** Add and delete stocks to/from your portfolio.
 The app stores stock information such as ticker, quantity, and average price in a CSV file (`stocks.csv`).
+- **Stock fundamental analysis:** Access fundamental data for analysis from Yahoo Finance using `yfinance`.
+- **Risk and Return Calculator:** Calculate the risk and return of your investment portfolio based on historical stock data obtained from Yahoo Finance using `yfinance`.

 ## Getting Started